privacyidea/privacyidea/doc/configuration/tokenconfig/email.rst

 * ``email.port`` - The port of the mail server.

-* ``email.username`` - If the mail server requires authentication you need to enter a username.
+* ``email.username`` - If the mail server requires authentication, you need to enter a username.
 If no username is entered, no authentication is performed on the mail server.

 * ``email.password`` - The password of the mail username to send emails.